 WRWEO/The Bluff Trail is an entirely volunteer organization.
 In the past, our efforts were focussed on developing a Watershed Management Plan, developing a plan for and then building The Bluff Trail, and seeking protection for the Five Bridge Lakes Wilderness Area.

 The Bluff Trail was built with the express purpose of facilitating access to a wilderness area so that there would be wider support for protection.
 Protection of the Five Bridge Lakes Wilderness Area was finally achieved in October of 2011.

-As well, we remain involved in monitoring of aquatic habitat and water quality in the Woodens River system (partially through collaboration with the St. Margaret’s Bay Stewardship Association), activities related to stewardship of the Five Bridge lakes Wilderness Area, and organizing youth & family oriented events.
+We are involved in collaboration with the St. Margaret’s Bay Stewardship Association as well as activities related to stewardship of the Five Bridge lakes Wilderness Area, and organizing youth & family oriented events.
 To some extent, our ability to carry out these latter activities has been compromised by our need to give priority to maintenance of The Bluff Trail because we have legal obligations in that regard – if we can’t maintain it properly, it would have to be closed.

 All of which is a roundabout way of saying we could use some help!
 If you would like to help in some way, for a day or days, indoors or out, please drop us a line: firstname.lastname@example.org